 21. Sandhill Crane

-Sandhill Cranes are a large species of crane native to North America and northeastern Siberia.
+Sandhill Cranes are a large crane species native to North America and northeastern Siberia.
 They are known for their distinctive calls, long legs, and long necks.

 These birds typically inhabit wetland areas like the Platte River in Nebraska’s Sandhills on the Great Plains.